 If you don’t want to have sex because your spouse hasn’t healed a serious betrayal, or isn’t a fair and respectful partner, you obviously need to address this.
 I’m not suggesting you have sex with someone who treats you in a demeaning or disrespectful way.

-But if your partner is a good person, and a responsible citizen in the relationship, pushing yourself to have sex once in a while can keep your libido from going into deep freeze especially if children come along.
+But if your partner is a good person, and a responsible citizen in the relationship, pushing yourself to have sex once in a while can keep your libido from going into a deep-freeze especially if children come along.
 If you’re not aroused, there’s still something to be said for doing something for your partner’s pleasure, and being open to simply enjoying the physical closeness.

 If you truly believe that your relationship can operate as a platonic friendship over months, years, and decades to come, you can ignore this advice.
 But if you know in your heart that some sort of sex life is necessary for your relationship to thrive over time, grab this advice and go for it.